debops/debops/docs/defaults-configuration.rst

 ``owner``
   Optional.
-It should specify a local UNIX account on the host managed by ``debops.mariadb`` role (not on the host with the database, unless it's a local installation).
-If specified, ``debops.mariadb`` role will create a local UNIX account if it doesn't exist with specified name and create a ``~/.my.cnf`` configuration file with MariaDB account credentials and configuration pointing to the MariaDB server.
+It should specify a local UNIX account on the host managed by the ``debops.mariadb`` role (not on the host with the database, unless it's a local installation).
+If specified, the ``debops.mariadb`` role will create a local UNIX account if it doesn't exist with the specified name and create a ``~/.my.cnf`` configuration file with the MariaDB account credentials and configuration pointing to the MariaDB server.

 ``group``